Occupational Hearing Loss for Oil Field Workers

 Signs Your Workplace is Too Noisy

-We at The Law Offices of George P. Escobedo & Associates, PLLC hope that you are not being exposed to a working environment that is too loud.
+We at The Law Office of George P. Escobedo & Associates, PLLC hope that you are not being exposed to a working environment that is too loud.
 Below are some warning signs you might be so you can protect yourself from NIHL.

 - Your ears are ringing or humming once you leave work